valgaze/speedybot/docs/new.md

 # "I'm new here" 🐣

-tl;dr: SpeedyBot helps you efficiently design, deploy, and secure rich conversation systems in enterprises and large teams
+tl;dr: SpeedyBot helps you efficiently design, deploy, and secure rich conversation systems-- especially in enterprises and large teams with complex requirements

-Follow the quick 3-step setup below to go from zero to a SpeedyBot running on your local machine (which you can later seamlessly deploy to any infrastructure you want if needed)
+Follow the quick setup below to go from zero to a SpeedyBot running on your local machine (which you can later seamlessly **[deploy to any infrastructure you want](./examples.md)** if needed)

 ## Step I: Grab Your Access Token

-- You'll need a WebEx account to build bots— if you don't have one one, sign up for a new account **[here](https://signup.webex.com/sign-up)**
+- You'll need a WebEx account to build bots— if you don't have one one, sign up for a new account here: **[https://signup.webex.com/sign-up](https://signup.webex.com/sign-up)**

 - Once you have an account, create a new bot and copy its access token from here: **[https://developer.webex.com/my-apps/new/bot](https://developer.webex.com/my-apps/new/bot)**